-Near the dining area, there’s a long bar with spirits, cocktails, and coffees, etc. You can order drinks at the bar or from servers in the dining area or self serve them in the lounge seating areas.
+There’s a long bar near the dining area with spirits, cocktails, and coffees, etc. You can order drinks at the bar or from servers in the dining area or self-serve them in the lounge seating areas.

 4. Star Alliance lounge, Tom Bradley International Terminal

 There are seven exclusive Star Alliance branded lounges around the world.
-These have been created by local architects with local flair, to leave you with a positive and lasting memory of that country’s culture.
-The Star Alliance lounges are located in Buenos Aires (EZE), Los Angeles (LAX), Nagoya (NGO), Paris (CDG), Rio de Janeiro (GIG), Rome (FCO), Amsterdam (AMS) and Sao Paulo (GRU).
+These have been created by regional architects with a local flair to leave you with a positive and lasting memory of that country’s culture.
+The Star Alliance lounges are located in Buenos Aires (EZE), Los Angeles (LAX), Nagoya (NGO), Paris (CDG), Rio de Janeiro (GIG), Rome (FCO), Amsterdam (AMS), and Sao Paulo (GRU).

-The Star Alliance lounge, Tom Bradley International Terminal is accessible to Star Alliance Gold members with a same-day boarding passes and those traveling on a Star Alliance Business or First Class.
-United Gold and Star Alliance Gold members on a United domestic flights can also access the lounge.
+The Star Alliance lounge, Tom Bradley International Terminal, is accessible to Star Alliance Gold members with same-day boarding passes and those traveling on a Star Alliance Business or First Class.
+United Gold and Star Alliance Gold members on United domestic flights can also access the lounge.

 Star Alliance airlines include United, Air Canada, Lufthansa, Singapore Airlines, etc. There are airline-specific agents for passengers who travel on Singapore Airlines, EVA Air, Asiana and Air, and New Zealand within this lounge to help passengers with any issues related to their flights.